 Using a Passport Expediting Company

-If you’re in too much of a hurry to wait for the post office, but you can’t (or don’t want to) make it to a nearest regional passport agency, then consider using a passport expediting company.
+If you’re in too much of a hurry to wait for the post office, but you can’t (or don’t want to) make it to the nearest regional passport agency, then consider using a passport expediting company.
 A registered passport expediting company will hand-carry your application documents to the Department of State, for processing in as little as 7 business days.
 Then, they’ll ship your new passport back to you, usually overnight.

 If you decide to use an expediting company, the first thing you’ll do is place an order.
 When you place the order, you’ll pay the expediting company for handling your application for you.